December in Warsaw: ideas and tips for making the most of your winter in Warsaw

 The outdoor festive lights exhibition: “Garden of Lights”

 Location: Botanical Garden in Powsin, Prawdziwka 2 Street, 02-973 Powsin (location on Google map).
-December 24 – closed, December 25: 4 pm – 9 pm, December 26: 4 pm – 9 pm.
-It’s the fourth season with an outdoor exhibition of illumination in the Botanical Garden in Powsin, a few kilometers south of Warsaw.
-The central theme of the fairy-tale light display in the 2024/2025 season is Alice in Wonderland.
+December 24 – closed, December 25: 4 pm – 9 pm, December 26: 4 pm – 9 pm< January 1: 4 pm – 9 pm, January 6: 4 pm – 9 pm.
+It’s the fifth season with an outdoor exhibition of illumination in the Botanical Garden in Powsin, a few kilometers south of Warsaw.
+The central theme of the fairy-tale light display in the 2025/2026 season is “Beauty and the Beast”.
 More in Polish and online tickets.
-Find out more in our post on Warsaw’s illuminations in the 2024/2025 season.
+Find out more in our post on Warsaw’s illuminations.

 Location: Wilanów Garden, Stanisława Kostki Potockiego 10/16 Street, December 25, December 26: 4 pm – 9 pm.
-Click here to read Kids in the City tips in English about the illuminations festival (opening hours, tickets, parking lots, etc.)
+Click here to read Kids in the City tips in English about the illuminations festival (opening hours, tickets, parking lots, etc.).

 The outdoor light display in the city center at the Botanical Garden of the Warsaw University